-This report contains nine (9) property and inventory audits.
-Our property audits indicated that eight (8) locations in the report complied with prescribed policies and procedures.
-One (1) location contained some audit exceptions consisting of unaccounted for property and the failure to follow some prescribed rules.
+This report contains eight (8) property and inventory audits.
+Our property audits indicated that the eight (8) locations in the report complied with prescribed policies and procedures.

 We wish to express our appreciation to the administration and staff of the various schools and departments for their cooperation and courtesies extended during our audits.